spectrum-health-systems/myavatool-web-service/README.md

 > **WARNING!** ***This is beta software!***

-The current version of MAWS is [v.03](https://github.com/spectrum-health-systems/myavatool-web-service/tree/v0.3).

-I'm working on getting MAWS v1.0 out the door, so for now this sourcecode in *very beta*.
+The current version of MAWS is [v.06](https://github.com/spectrum-health-systems/myavatool-web-service/tree/0.6).
+I'm working on getting MAWS v1.0 out the door, so for now this sourcecode in *very beta*, so **DO NOT** use this version.
+It's only here becuase I'm trying to keep the GitHub repository history clean.

-If you are interested in the development of v1.0, please see the [development branch](https://github.com/spectrum-health-systems/myavatool-web-service/tree/development-v1.0).

 If you are looking for something to use right now, check out the [Avatool Web Service](https://github.com/spectrum-health-systems/Avatool-Web-Service) (the precursor to MAWS).